luhem7/dotfiles/README.md

 ## Useful applications
 - *wezterm* Wonderful and simple Terminal Emulator for most systems!
 - *lsd* A command line drop in replacement for ls that is more feature filled and colorful.
-- *organize-files* Useful command line python package that helps one to organize files!
+- *organize-tool* Useful command line python package that helps one to organize files!

 ### Linux applications
 - *piper* LG MX-Master mouse tuning support.